urbanityllc/axthe/docs/guide.md

 ### Optional

-- Optionaly, connect the static11ty site w/ Caddy/DNS.
+- Optionaly, connect the static11tyPug site (in ./optional folder) w/ Caddy/DNS.
 More static front end development based on Pug.

-- Optionaly, setup the Ackee Analytics with Caddy/DNS from zAckeeAnalytics folder. (it needs Mongo, you can host it on MongoDB.com)
+- Optionaly, setup the Ackee Analytics with Caddy/DNS from optional/AckeeAnalytics folder. (it needs Mongo, you can host it on MongoDB.com)

 ## Summary